Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Here’s a typical example: I publish valuable infographics on Quick Sprout every Friday.
 Each infographic usually generates up to 41,000 visitors and over 400 backlinks.
 Thirty-eight domain names recently linked to my infographics.

-Publishing infographics on Friday is my strategy, but it may not work well for your brand or your email subscribers.
+Publishing infographics on Friday is my internal control strategy, but it may not work well for your brand or your email subscribers.
 That’s why you don’t want to copy my exact strategy as the rule – because it’s not.

 Step #4: Discovering viable keywords from competitors